-Consolidated research and development expenses, as described above, amounted to €2.9 million, €2.6 million and €2.7 million in 2014, 2013 and 2012, respectively, representing approximately 10.9%, 10.8% and 10.2% of total revenues in 2014, 2013 and 2012, respectively.
-Consolidated research and development expenses included research and development government grants and tax credits of €0.8 million, €1.1 million and €1.0 million in 2014, 2013 and 2012, respectively.
+Consolidated research and development expenses, as described above, amounted to \pounds 2.9 million, \pounds 2.6 million and \pounds 2.7 million in 2014, 2013 and 2012, respectively, representing approximately 10.9%, 10.8% and 10.2% of total revenues in 2014, 2013 and 2012, respectively.
+Consolidated research and development expenses included research and development government grants and tax credits of \pounds 0.8 million, \pounds 1.1 million and \pounds 1.0 million in 2014, 2013 and 2012, respectively.
+Research and development costs in 2014, 2013 and 2012, respectively.
 Research and development costs in 2014, 2013 and 2012 included clinical expenses for the Phase II/III PMA trials in the United States to expand our leadership in HIFU for prostate cancer (the cost of which represented 4.5% of total revenues in 2014).
 Beginning in 2015, management expects the budget for research and development expenses in Europe (excluding expenses related to the FDA market clearance process in the United States for Ablatherm-HIFU) to level off at approximately 10% of total revenues, which we expect will allow us to maintain our strategy to launch new clinical studies (thus strengthening our clinical credibility), to continue to focus our efforts on obtaining regulatory approvals and reimbursement in key countries, to continue to develop our HIFU and ESWL product range and to fund projects to expand the use of HIFU beyond the treatment of prostate cancer.

-Consolidated selling and marketing expenses amounted to 6.7 million in 2014, 6.3 million in 2013 and 6.6 million in 2012.
-Selling and marketing expenses included allowances for doubtful accounts of 0.4 million in 2014, 0.2 million in 2013 and 0.5 million in 2012.
-The 0.4 million or 0.4 increase in selling and marketing expenses from 2013 to 2014 was primarily a result of higher depreciations on receivable accounts.
+Consolidated selling and marketing expenses amounted to 6.7 million in 2014, $\oiint{6}.3$ million in 2013 and $\oiint{6}.6$ million in 2012.
+Selling and marketing expenses included allowances for doubtful accounts of 0.4 million in 2014, $\oiint{0}.2$ million in 2013 and 0.5 million in 2012.
+The 0.4 million or 6.4% increase in selling and marketing expenses from 2013 to 2014 was primarily a result of higher depreciations on receivable accounts.
 Management expects marketing and sales efforts to stay at significant levels in the future to consolidate the Ablatherm and Focal One HIFU technology's status as a standard of care for prostate cancer in Europe, and to sustain the Company's worldwide market position in lithotripsy, including in the United States where the Company's full range of lithotripsy products is now approved.